JHU-PL-Lab/www-fpse/lecture/more-modules.md

 ## Nested modules

-* Lets define *modules within modules*, which are very useful
+* Lets define *modules within modules*, which are very useful when libraries / applications are larger
 * We are using many nested modules already, e.g. `Core.List.map` means `List` is just a module inside `Core`.
 * Modules nest exactly as you would expect, just write a `module My_module = struct .. end` declaration within a (file-based *or* top-loop-defined) module